Address Setup: Stance, Posture and Alignment

 Adopting a straight lower back - from reference number

-After a golfer has acquired the correct amount of knee flex, the correct bend at the waist, and a straight lower back - then he should ensure that his head is is line with the spine by straightening the neck.
+After a golfer has acquired the correct amount of knee flex, the correct bend at the level of the hip joints, and a straight lower back - then he should ensure that his head is is line with the spine by straightening the neck.
 Many beginner golfers have an overly flexed neck at address, because they are looking straight down at the ball.
 If the neck is overly flexed, then the chin will impede the rotational movement of the left shoulder in the backswing and the right shoulder in the downswing, and thereby disrupt the swing.
-A golfer should make a conscious effort to lift his chin slightly - and he may have a distinct feeling that he is looking down over his upper cheek when looking down at the ball.
-However, a beginner golfer shouldn't over-compensate, and over-straighten the neck and thereby lose the rounded appearance of the upper back in the address position.
-A good compromise head position is the position of David Leadbetter's head in the photo above (or the diagram below).
+A golfer should make a conscious effort to lift his chin slightly - and he may then acquire a distinct feeling that he is looking down over his upper cheek when looking down at the ball.
+However, a beginner golfer shouldn't over-compensate, and over-straighten the neck, and thereby lose the rounded appearance of the upper back in the address position.
+A good compromise head position is the position of David Leadbetter's head in the photo above, or a degree of forward neck bend that is slightly greater in degree than the amount demonstrated by David Leadbetter in that photographic image.

-After a golfer has acquired the correct amount of knee flex, the correct bend at the waist, a straight lower back and a straightened neck - then the golfer should ensure that the hands hang vertically down from the shoulders in a relaxed manner when the clubface is placed behind the ball.
-The golfer should avoid any feeling that he is stretching out the arms towards the ball, and the correct arm posture is demonstrated in the following artistic diagram.
+After a golfer has acquired the correct amount of knee flex, the correct bend at the level of the hip joints, a straight lower back and a straightened neck - then the golfer should ensure that the hands hang vertically down from the shoulders in a relaxed manner when the clubface is placed behind the ball.
+The golfer should avoid any feeling that he is excessively stretching-out the arms towards the ball, and the correct arm posture is demonstrated in the following artist-drawn diagram.

 Shoulder line - from reference number

-Note that a vertical line passing down from the middle of the shoulder will pass through the middle of the upper arm, and pass just in front of the knee cap to hit the ground through the forefoot.
+Note that a vertical line passing down from the middle of the right shoulder will pass just behind the middle of the right upper arm, and pass just in front of the knee cap to hit the ground through the forefoot.
 If a golfer adopts this postural recommendation, then he will have acquired the correct amount of bend at the hips and the correct arm alignment.

-If a golfer bends too much at the hips, then the vertical line drawn from the middle of the shoulder will pass in front of the forefoot.
+If a golfer bends too much at the level of the hips thereby increasing the degree of forward spinal bend inclination, then the vertical line drawn from the middle of the shoulder will pass in front of the forefoot.
 He will then note that his weight is not distributed evenly between the heels and forefeet, and that there is too much weight over the forefeet.
 That degree of forward weight distribution can cause a golfer to become unbalanced during the downswing and predispose the golfer to falling forward towards the ball during the downswing.

 It is interesting to note that there should be very little difference in the degree of bend-at-the-hip and the degree of vertical arm positioning when hitting a driver compared to hitting a short iron.